Challenging Ausangate Trek in Peru

 • Hike Distance: Roughly 20–23 kilometers (12–14 miles)

-The Ausangate Trek consider as the challenging trek at the high altitude, long distance hike per day, and rough terrain.
+The Ausangate Trek is considered the most challenging trek at high altitude, with long-distance hikes per day and rough terrain.
 All the adventurers who plan to go there need to be in good physical condition and have some experience hiking at the high altitude.

-Is highly recommend to have a few days in Cusco to acclimate the altitude and avoid any complication during your trek, the overage elevation is 4,500 meters (14,763 ft).
+It is highly recommended to have a few days in Cusco to acclimate to the altitude and avoid any complications during your trek; the average elevation is 4,500 meters (14,763 ft).
 Keep in mind that you will spend the nights at this altitude.

-This trek is located at remote area where the access is complicate and the only way to get there is hiking or riding a horse.
+This trek is located in a remote area where the access is complicated, and the only way to get there is hiking or riding a horse.

 Arapa Pass Ausanagte Trek

-What are the best time to hike the Ausangate Trek?
+What is the best time to hike the Ausangate Trek?

-The best time to hike on this Ausangate Trek in Peru is from May to September, these months are consider as the dry season in Cusco, usually the weather is clear with less chance of rain.
-The others months from October to April are rainy season where the trekking conditions can be difficult.
+The best time to hike on this Ausangate Trek in Peru is from May to September; these months are considered the dry season in Cusco, and usually the weather is clear with less chance of rain.
+The other months, from October to April, are the rainy season, when the trekking conditions can be difficult.

 Is the Ausangate Trek Safe?

-Definitely, the Ausangate Trek in Peru is relatively safe, however the high altitude is a big factor that you have to deal with, it can make your experience different during the trek. we highly recommend to everyone who is planning doing this trek to have a proper acclimatise before heading there.
-Staying rehydrated and hiking with a guide and company will allow to enjoy more and complete the trek.
+Definitely, the Ausangate Trek 5 Days in Peru is relatively safe; however, the high altitude is a big factor that you have to deal with, and it can make your experience different during the trek.
+We highly recommend to everyone who is planning on doing this trek to have a proper acclimatization before heading there.
+Staying rehydrated and hiking with a guide and company will allow you to enjoy more and complete the trek.

-How is the camping experience on Ausangate Trek?
+How is the camping experience on the Ausangate Trek?

 Camping in Ausanagte Trek